OpenEvalProject/evals/manuscripts/elife-29854/v1/manuscript.md

 We thus concluded that the syndapin III KO-mediated impairment of caveolar invagination is not limited to isolated, cultured cells but is also valid in hearts of syndapin III KO mice but not critical for this organ.

-## Impairments in caveolar invagination lead to human disease-related skeletal muscle defects
+### Impairments in caveolar invagination lead to human disease-related skeletal muscle defects

 LGMD-1C, distal myopathy and RMD are degenerative, skeletal muscle-associated diseases associated with mutations in CAV3 (Gazzerro et al., 2010).
 Skeletal muscles subjected to freeze-fracturing and immunogold labeling procedures clearly showed that specific anti-syndapin III immunolabeling is present at caveolae of skeletal muscles (Figure 10a; compare Figure 10b).
 A significant portion of the caveolae found in muscle tissues were immunopositive for syndapin III (Figure 10c).
 Non-caveolar invaginations were very rare and their density did not show any significant change upon syndapin III KO (Figure 10c,d).

 ![Figure 10.](https://cdn.elifesciences.org/articles/29854/elife-29854-fig10-v1.jpg)

-**Figure 10.:** Syndapin III KO causes impairments in caveolar invagination in skeletal muscle.(a,b) Double-immunogold labeled, freeze-fractured skeletal muscles of WT and syndapin III KO mice (syndapin III, 15 nm gold; cav3, 10 nm gold) show that caveolar invagination is impaired in tissues of syndapin III KO mice.
+**Figure 10.:** (a,b) Double-immunogold labeled, freeze-fractured skeletal muscles of WT and syndapin III KO mice (syndapin III, 15 nm gold; cav3, 10 nm gold) show that caveolar invagination is impaired in tissues of syndapin III KO mice.
 Bar, 200 nm. (c) Analyses of the fractions of caveolar-like profiles (deep and shallow) and non-caveolar invaginations labeled for cav3, syndapin III and both in freeze-fractured muscles.
 In total, 291 invaginations from WT skeletal muscles were evaluated. (d) Densities of the (extremely rare) non-caveolar invaginations in WT and syndapin III KO cardiomyocytes (low abundance of such structures, in total only n = 2 (WT) and n = 3 (KO) found; n.s.). (e–j) Colocalization analyses based on confocal images of longitudinal sections of skeletal muscles immunostained for cav3 and syndapin III. (e,f) Example images.
 Encircled is a ROI for colocalization analyses at puncta (e); (f) shows magnification and (g) shows the corresponding Pearson correlation coefficient (n = 60 ROIs). (h–j) Quantitative analyses of anti-cav3 immunofluorescence signals at the plasma membrane ((h); n = 230 ROIs each genotype in transversal sections), in intracellular volumes ((i); n = 160 ROIs each genotype in transversal sections) and in cav3 puncta ((j); n = 60 each genotype in longitudinal sections). (k) Quantitative immunoblotting of TritonX-100-insoluble material showed no differences in cav3 and cav1 levels upon syndapin III KO.
 25 µg protein loaded each.
 WT, 12 animals; KO, 12 animals. (l) Quantitative analyses of immunogold-labeled, freeze-fractured skeletal muscle fibers showing no difference in anti-cav3 labeling density between WT and syndapin III KO muscles at the plasma membrane. (m,n) Example of 3D surface rendering (using IMARIS) of confocal image stacks of the anti-cav3 immunolabeling shown in overview (e) for determination of the frequency of syndapin III-positive cav3 puncta.
 Yellow spheres, syndapin III-positive; white spheres, syndapin III-negative cav3 3D surface rendered puncta. (n) Quantitative analyses of the frequencies of spatial overlap of syndapin III with cav3 at the level of light microscopy (14 ROIs). (o,p) Quantitation of the densities of deep caveolae and shallow indentations in electron micrographs of freeze-fractured skeletal muscles show severe impairments of caveolar invagination in vivo. (q,r) The relative density (WT = 100%) of the anti-cav3 labeling associated with invaginated, caveolar membrane topologies of syndapin III KO muscle membranes changes in accordance with the reduced densities of invaginated caveolar structures.
 WT, 128 µm2 membrane from 37 images; KO, 69.2 µm2 membrane from 20 images from two muscle preparations.
 In total, 400 cav3-positive structures scored. (s,t) Analyses of the density of cav3 clusters at the plasma membrane of freeze-fractured skeletal muscle fibers (s) and of the anti-cav3 immunogold labeling density in cluster ROIs (t).
 Analyses in (s) were done by image and expressed as clusters/µm2 (Nassoy and Lamaze, 2012). n = 20 images each genotype. (t) n = 377 ROIs (WT) and 148 ROIs (KO).
 Data, mean ± SEM.
-Statistical significance, two-tailed Student’s t-test.10.7554/eLife.29854.031Figure 10—source data 1.Figure 10 (i.e. of Figure 10c,d,g-l and n-t).
+Statistical significance, two-tailed Student’s t-test.

 The presence of syndapin III at caveolae was corroborated by confocal microscopy analyses of longitudinal sections of skeletal muscle.
 Syndapin III clearly colocalized with cav3 puncta of different sizes and the Pearson correlation coefficient was clearly positive (Figure 10e–g).